kolypto/py-good/README.md

     E.g. if an invalid value was encountered at ['a'].b[1], then path=['a', 'b', 1].
 * `validator`: The validator that has failed: a schema item
+* `**info`: Custom values that might be provided by the validator.
+No built-in validator uses this.